 Annotating student submissions with the Gradebook’s Grader

-The Gradebook’s Grader provides a unified framework for viewing submitted files and online tests.
+The Gradebook’s Grader provides teachers with a unified framework for viewing submitted files and online tests.

 In addition, the Grader also enables a teacher to give feedback by adding annotations to a student’s PDF document or image file.

 Teachers may access the Grader within their Gradebooks by any one of the following 3 methods:

 - Double clicking the submission icon in the Gradebook cell